CNAG-Biomedical-Informatics/convert-pheno/docs/download-and-installation.md

 We provide several alternatives for download and installation.

-## Method 1: From CPAN
+=== "Method 1: Containerized"

+    Please follow the instructions provided in this [README](https://github.com/mrueda/convert-pheno#containerized).

+=== "Method 2: Non-containerized"

+    Please follow the instructions provided in this [README](https://github.com/mrueda/convert-pheno#non-containerized).

+=== "Method 3: From CPAN"

     !!!
 Danger "Disclaimer"
         This installation method will be available once the paper is accepted.

     The software is implemented in `Perl` language and packaged as a Perl Module in the Comprehensive Perl Archive Network (CPAN).
 See the description [here](https://metacpan.org/pod/Convert::Pheno).

     To install it, we'll be using `cpanminus` (with sudo privileges):

         sudo apt-get install cpanminus

     Then the install the module:

         cpanm --sudo Convert::Pheno

-## Method 2: Containerized

-Please follow the instructions provided in this [README](https://github.com/mrueda/convert-pheno#containerized).

-## Method 3: Non-containerized

-Please follow the instructions provided in this [README](https://github.com/mrueda/convert-pheno#non-containerized).